 The tales of traffic woes in Portland are true.
 But don’t let that keep you from visiting this wonderful city.

 As the 22nd fastest-growing metropolitan area in the country, Portland is growing at a good pace.
 With about 30,000 new folks moving to the area each year, the impact is construction detours, road closures, and more cars.
 Traffic is no fun.

 One of the joys of Portland is how easy it.

 As event planners, we know the right hotel can make or break a program.
 With so many to choose from—and each unique in its own way—matching clients to ideal hotels based on service level, group size, location, rates, and desired experience is a complex process.

 Individual travelers now opt more for the “wow” factor when choosing a place to stay.
 Should corporate groups consider these same.

 If someone asks what gives Portland its friendly yet quirky reputation, goats come to mind.

 Portland was the epicenter of the pygmy goat yoga craze a few years back, and there’s a beloved community of 14 goats that is a must-see stop for locals and tourists alike.
-Of course, there’s a lot more to Portland than goats.
-Here are a few things we love about Portland, which makes it perfect as an incentive destination.
+The latest on Portland’s goat craze?
+Goatgrams.
+A service where two dwarf goats show up with a bouquet of.

 John Ellard recently joined the SHW team as SVP of Creative & Production.
-Over the past 25 years, he’s worked on some amazing programs any event planner would love to be involved with: Cannes Film Festival, SXSW, and Microsoft Xbox events, as well as many concerts, brand activations, conferences, and expos.
+Over the past 25 years, he’s worked on some amazing programs any event planner would love to be involved with: Cannes Film Festival, SXSW, and Microsoft Xbox events, as well as many concerts, brand activations,.